DerMitch/nanocron/README.md

 In my Kubernetes cluster, I use sidecar containers for backups, which is necessary in StatefulSets to directly access the volumes.
 This tool allows me to schedule jobs to run at a certain time, without have to use weird(er) hacks.

+Also it's always a fun exercise to do stuff in Rust :-)

+On average, the process needs less than 1 MiB of RAM and practically zero CPU.

 ## Usage